-Goal Progress and Outcomes Analyze current software used for program planning and modify template as needed The program planning template was substantially modified by integrating TracDat and Tableau into a SharePoint frame in 2018 (evidence: screenshots of program plan).
-With the recent purchase of eLumen for SLOs, the college is now exploring migrating its planning process to eLumen (EdCAP minutes of demo and if applicable screenshot of pilot).
-Offer professional development training sessions on using program planning software The IE department provides training sessions annually as part of the college's Fall Flex Week (evidence: fall flex agenda).
-Feedback from the training sessions has been positive (evidence: flex evaluation results).
+Goal Progress and Outcomes Analyze current software used for program planning and modify template as needed The program planning template was substantially modified by integrating TracDat and Tableau into a SharePoint frame in 2018 (QFE2.04 Program Planning Template Screenshot).
+With the recent purchase of eLumen for SLOs, the College is now exploring migrating its planning process to eLumen (QFE2.05 EdCAP Minutes 11-26-2019).
+Offer professional development training sessions on using program planning software The IE department provides training sessions annually as part of the College's Fall Flex Week (QFE2.06 Flex Schedule Fall 2019).
+Feedback from the training sessions has been positive (QFE2.07 Program Planning Flex Fall 2019 Evaluation Results).
 Offer professional development on best practices for developing data-driven program improvement plans In addition to provide training at fall Flex, the IE Office also provides small group training sessions for each program due for VP review each year, as well as any other programs that request training sessions.
-In 2019, the IE Office provided 22 small group training sessions (evidence: screenshot from Trello of training sessions or put it in a word doc).
-Feedback has been positive, with 80% of survey respondents stating that the small group sessions were helpful with creating a data-driven program plan (evidence: midterm report survey output).
-Evaluate enhancements of program planning template In spring 2020, a survey was conducted to evaluate the enhancements to the program planning process including the creation of new Tableau dashboards and the integration of TracDat and Tableau into a SharePoint frame.
-61% of respondents agreed that they were satisfied with the program planning template (evidence: midterm report survey output).
-The IE office continually collects feedback throughout the year on how to improve program planning, reviews the feedback with EdCAP, and then implements the changes (evidence: Program Plan proposed revisions for 2020-2021).
-In fall 2018, the IE office also conducted a focus group to obtain feedback on program planning revisions (evidence: focus group feedback-need to grab from Trello and put into word).
-In fall 2020, the college will explore migrating program planning to eLumen which appears to be more user-friendly than TracDat and may increase user satisfaction.
+In 2019, the IE Office provided 22 small group training sessions (QFE2.08 Program Plan List of 2019 Meetings Screenshot from Trello).
+Feedback has been positive, with 80% of survey respondents stating that the small group sessions were helpful with creating a data-driven program plan (QFE2.09 Midterm Report Survey Results).
+Evaluate enhancements of program planning In spring 2020, a survey was conducted to evaluate the enhancements template to the program planning process including the creation of new Tableau dashboards and the integration of TracDat and Tableau into a SharePoint frame.
+61% of respondents agreed that they were satisfied with the program planning template (QFE2.09 Midterm Report Survey Results).
+The IE office continually collects feedback throughout the year on how to improve program planning, reviews the feedback with EdCAP, and then implements the changes (QFE2.10 Proposed Program Plan Revisions for 2020-2021).
+In fall 2018, the IE office also conducted a focus group to obtain feedback on program planning revisions (QFE2.11 Program Plan Focus Group Results Fall 2018).
+In fall 2020, the College will explore migrating program planning to eLumen which appears to be more user-friendly than TracDat and may increase user satisfaction.
 Develop a planning website where faculty, staff and administrators can easily find all planning resources.
-A planning website has been developed, and includes all the college's master plans, program plans, and decisions on resource allocation (evidence: planning website link) Develop "How-To" videos for the planning website Upon further review, the IE office determined that videos were not the most effective tool for training given that the template is improved and revised annually.
-Instead, in response to feedback, the IE office created several "program planning user guides" for the program planning process (evidence: program planning user guides) Evaluate enhancement of website resources In spring 2020, a survey was conducted to evaluate the planning website.
-65% of respondents agreed that they were generally satisfied with the documents provided on the enhanced planning website, which now includes all the college's planning documents and resource allocation lists which were added after the survey was conducted (evidence: midterm report survey output).
+A planning website has been developed, and includes all the College's master plans, program plans, and starting fall 2020 all decisions on resource allocation (QFE2.03 Link to Planning Website).

+Develop "How-To" videos for the planning website Upon further review, the IE office determined that videos were not the most effective tool for training given that the template is improved and revised annually.
+Instead, in response to feedback, the IE office created several "program planning user guides" for the program planning process (QFE2.12 Program Planning User Guides).
+Evaluate enhancement of website resources In spring 2020, a survey was conducted to evaluate the planning website.
+65% of respondents agreed that they were generally satisfied with the documents provided on the enhanced planning website, which now includes all the College's planning documents and resource allocation lists which were added after the survey was conducted (QFE2.09 Midterm Report Survey Results).